BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 ## Disclaimer

-This system provides analytical insights for decision support purposes only.
+This system provides analytical insights for decision-support purposes only.
-All final decisions and their consequences remain the responsibility of the user.
+All final decisions and their consequences remain the sole responsibility of the user.